paradox460/pdx.su/content/blog/2023-07-26-tailwind-and-the-death-of-craftsmanship.md

 ## The death of craftsmanship

-Tailwind is a symptom of what I feel to be a larger symptom in development.
+Tailwind is a symptom of what I feel to be a larger problem in development.
 There's been a rapid deterioration in pride-of-craftsmanship in development.
 It's naive to believe that "back in the old day" everyone wrote everything with a perfect eye towards beautiful craftsmanship, and now we just push code out as fast as we can.
 I remember having to use ugly CSS hacks to get IE to render things properly, or float clears to get containers not to shrink under an inline image.
 But there was definitely more interest in "doing it right" rather than dismissing it as a problem that wasn't worth solving.

 I don't want to dismiss tailwind as "for juniors" or as "for backend engineers forced to do frontend," but there is a kernel of truth to those statements.
 The people I've seen who are most excited over tailwind are generally those that would view frontend as something they _have_ to do, not something they _want_ to do.
 Juniors are still learning, and so they're attracted to the marketing spiel of tailwind, and see "look how easy it is I have to type less!"
 They don't have the experience to tell pyrite apart from gold.
 And backend engineers have an unfortunate tendency to view frontend as "not real engineering," as something beneath them.
 They used to reach for Bootstrap, now they reach for Tailwind.
 They want to get something passable done, and go back to "real" engineering on the backend.